 A new generation of exclusive, full-range speaker drivers, an “M”-shape inverted dome, a frameless copper voice coil...: every component has undergone cutting-edge research and been meticulously considered.
 The sound reproduction is precise, and the power is certainly not lacking: Elegia is incredibly high-performing when connected to portable audio players.

-The closed-back Elegia headphones allow music lovers to listen to their favourite tracks in total privacy, without disturbing the person next to them, but also to experience sound fully, without the surrounding hustle and bustle hampering this moment of pleasure.
+The closed-back Elegia headphones allow music lovers to listen to their favorite tracks in total privacy, without disturbing the person next to them, but also to experience sound fully, without the surrounding hustle and bustle hampering this moment of pleasure.

 No resonance, no unwanted sound signals: Elegia’s soundproofing is perfect.
 An achievement made possible by our engineers’ meticulous research on the vents and microfibre earpads.

 At Focal, every acoustic solution has its own history and unique style.
-A thought-out signature, choice design and materials which enhance sound and imbue the products with elegance and comfort.
+A thought-out signature, choice design, and materials which enhance sound and imbue the products with elegance and comfort.
 Elegia is no exception to the rule.

 The stereophonic image is one of the most critical points when it comes to headphones.
 Indeed, its reproduction is much easier through a pair of speakers, since this exercise is mainly to define the correct spacing between the left and right speakers, determine the listening position and to adjust the orientation of the speakers.
 Traditionally, the principle of the equilateral triangle is a good place to start.